Hillclimbing: New Zealand

-Hillclimbing is a popular club event in New Zealand, although a number of international competitors and foreign motor racing enthusiasts attend the premiere hillclimb event on the New Zealand motor sport calendar.
+Hillclimbing is a popular club event in New Zealand.
+However, some international competitors and foreign motor racing enthusiasts attend the premier hillclimb event on the New Zealand motor sport calendar.

 Race to the Sky was based near Queenstown.
 Held every Easter from 1998 until 2007, it starts from the floor of the Cardrona Valley and runs uphill for 15 km through 137 corners to the top, climbing from 1500 ft to 5000 ft averaging a 1:11 gradient.

-The driver with the greatest number of "Race to the Sky" outright wins (8) is Nobuhiro "Monster" Tajima, driving his custom built Suzuki Escudo hillclimb special vehicle.
+The driver with the greatest number of "Race to the Sky" outright wins (8) is Nobuhiro "Monster" Tajima, driving his custom-built Suzuki Escudo hillclimb special vehicle.

 Africa

 South Africa

-The best-known hillclimb event in South Africa is held annually in early May during the Knysna Speed Festival, currently known as The Simola Hillclimb and founded in 2009.
-It is a three-day event, with Classic Car Friday reserved for cars built prior to 1990 and restricted to 65 entries.
+The best-known hillclimb event in South Africa is held annually in early May at the Knysna Speed Festival, now known as The Simola Hillclimb, founded in 2009.
+It is a three-day event, with Classic Car Friday reserved for cars built before 1990 and restricted to 65 entries.
 The King of the Hill Challenge (limited to 84 entries), for standard production and unrestricted cars in various classes, takes place over the weekend.
-The Saturday is for practice and pre-qualifying, while Sunday features final qualifying, the class finals and then the category shoot outs.
+Saturday is for practice and pre-qualifying, while Sunday features final qualifying, the class finals, and then the category shootouts.
 The course length is 1.9 km up Simola Hill.
 It is very fast with the 2018 winning average speed being 192.524 km/h.
 There was no event in 2013 and 2020.
-2020 was cancelled due to COVID-19.
+2020 was canceled due to COVID-19.
 The eleventh running of the event was held on 3-5 September 2021.

 Kenya

 The Kiamburing TT is an annual hillclimb event in Kenya.
 It is the first of its kind in East Africa and inspired by other international hillclimb events.
 It is a time attack event run on a closed course.

-The event held in Kiambu County in October 20, 2013 brought together over 15 high performance cars to compete in a timed race on the 18 km Kiambu-Ndumberi road.
+The event held in Kiambu County on October 20, 2013, brought together over 15 high-performance cars to compete in a timed race on the 18 km Kiambu-Ndumberi road.

 Some of the drivers who have competed in the Kiamburing TT include Amir Mohamed (winner 2013 Kiamburing TT Endurance event) and Kay Wachira (winner 2014 Kiamburing TT Slalom Challenge).
 Returning to the Kiambu motoring circuit in 2015, Mohamed died in a crash during practice.